geertmeersman/robonect/README.md

 1. Simply search for `Robonect` in HACS and install it easily.
 2. Restart Home Assistant
-3. Add the 'robonect' integration via HA Settings > 'Devices and Services' > 'Integrations'
+3. Add the 'Robonect' integration via HA Settings > 'Devices and Services' > 'Integrations'
-4. Provide your robonect username and password
+4. Provide your Robonect username and password

 ### Manual